reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     Hit CTRL-C to stop the server
     ```

-1. Browse to the url.
+1. Browse to one of the urls listed above. `http://localhost:8080` should probably work, too.

-1. Click *Choose a DevNet*, and select *Ethereum*.
+1. Click *Choose a DevNet*, and select *Algorand*.
 The Deploy button should turn green.

 1. Click *Deploy*.
 The *Attach* button should turn green.

 1. Click *Attach*, and then click *Yes*.
 The *Reset* button should turn green.

 1. Click *Reset*, and try it again with a different `Price` and `Wisdom` string.

+1. Click *Choose a DevNet*, select *Ethereum*, and repeat the Deploy, Attach, Reset steps.

+Note that the webapp doesn't run reliably on Conflux yet.
+I'm working on it.